fbw-28/BDL-versioning-workflow/README.md

 **Instructions**
 * Create a folder.
-* Initialize a git repo whin that folder.
+* Initialize a git repo within that folder.
 * Create a readme file in the folder.
 * Make changes to the readme file.
 * Add the changes to the read me.
 Check the status of the repository.
 Then, leave  a commit message and check the status once more.